data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 ## Using Functions to Import Data

-You might be thinking that an Excel file is the first that we would load, but there happens to be a format which you can open and edit in Excel that is even easier to use between Excel and R as well as SPSS and other statistical software, like MPlus, and even other programming languages, like Python.
+You might be thinking that an Excel file is the first type of data that we would load, but there happens to be a format which you can open and edit in Excel that is even easier to use between Excel and R, as well as SPSS and other statistical software (like MPlus) and even other programming languages, like Python.
 That format is `.csv`, or a comma-separated-values file.

 The `.csv` file is useful because you can open it with Excel and save Excel files as `.csv` files.
-Additionally, and as its name indicates, a `.csv` file is rows of a spreadsheet with the columns separated by commas, so you can view it in a text editor, like TextEdit for Macintosh, as well.
+Additionally, and as its name indicates, a `.csv` file is rows of a spreadsheet with the columns separated by commas, so you can also view it in a text editor, like TextEdit for Macintosh.
 Not surprisingly, Google Sheets easily converts `.csv` files into a Sheet, and also easily saves Sheets as `.csv` files.
-However we would be remiss if we didn't point out that there is a package, {googlesheets}, which can be used to read a Google Sheet directly into R.
+However we would be remiss if we didn't point out that there is a package, {googlesheets4}, which can be used to read a Google Sheet directly into R.

 For these reasons, we start with - and emphasize - reading `.csv` files.